 Another logical transformation would be the rotation.
 By rotation we mean rotation around a point or a line.
 In 3D it is quite clear that rotation would occur around some given line.
 For example Earth rotates around its rotational axis.
 In 2D we could think about rotation around the origin or alternatively view 2D as a xy plane in 3D and thus the rotation would be around the z axis.

-Here let us first try to construct a rotation transformation matrix in 2D around the origin (or the imagined z axis).
-We could construct it by taking an arbitrary rotation, seeing what properties we would want there and deriving the matrix values that would depend on the previous coordinates.
-This construction would include a bit of trigonometric identities and is shown in the learning materials of the Computer Graphics Seminar course.
+Let us try to construct a rotation transformation matrix in 2D around the origin (or the imagined z axis).
+That can be done by taking an arbitrary rotation, seeing what properties we would want there and deriving the matrix values that would depend on the previous coordinates.
+However, this brute-force construction would include a number of trigonometric identities and is quite lengthy.

-Currently, however, let us reuse the fact that columns of the transformation matrix represent the transformed basis vectors.
-So initially we will have basis vectors $e_0 = (1, 0)$ and $e_1 = (0, 1)$.
+Fortunately, we can reuse the fact that columns of the transformation matrix represent the transformed standard basis vectors.
+So instead of deriving a rotation of an arbitrary point, we can see how it would affect the standard basis vectors.
+Initially the standard basis vectors are $e_0 = (1, 0)$ and $e_1 = (0, 1)$.
 With a rotation around the origin we want to preserve the length of those vectors.
 Also there should always be a 90-degree angle between them.
 The following image illustrates that.

 As you can see, the transformed basis vectors would be $(a, b)$ and $(a', b')$.
 So what values are exactly those $a, b, a', b'$?

-We can use the Pythagoras theorem to find them out.
+We can use the trigonometric function definitions to find them out.

 $cos(\alpha) = \frac{a}{|e'_0|} = \frac{a}{1} = a$